weixilin111/DeepKcrot-Model/README.md

 # DeepKcrot-Model
-Deep-Kcrot
+The CNN_WE model used for the construction of DeepKcrot

-This CNN model was developed using the training data set of Deep-Kcr (https://github.com/linDing-group/Deep-Kcr).
-This model can be used to identify the potential CDYL-regulated crotonylome.
-The packges of Tensorflow-1.13.1 and Keras-2.3.1 are used for the development.

-The training data set and indepedent data set can be found in the "Data" folder.

-The code deepkcrot.py can be used to call the CNN model in the "Models" folder or train the model directly to make a prediction.
+This CNN models are developed using the training data set of Deep-Kcr (https://github.com/linDing-group/Deep-Kcr), stored in the "Models" folder.
+The models are based on the packges of Tensorflow-1.13.1 and Keras-2.3.1.
+The training data set and indepedent data set derived from Deep-Kcr can be also found in the "Data" folder.
+The code deepkcrot.py can be used to call the CNN models in the "Models" folder or train the models using the data in the "Data" folder.